- Long Range Planning Committee

 - Contact Us

 The Labor Day Weekend Retreat at the Boca Raton Resort offered a wonderful opportunity for our Retreat Committee, Chaired by Michael Chesal, to innovate while preserving tradition, but in a more relaxed format.
 Four professionally relevant benefits were achieved at that Retreat, which a few hundred of our 5,300 members experienced.
-Those who were not able to attend can experience some of the following benefits at our next get together, on January 22nd and 23rd, at the Reunion Resort, in Kissimmee:
+Those who were not able to attend can experience some of the following benefits at our next get together in June:

 NETWORKING: The Business Law Section ("BLS") is the primary statewide resource for Florida's business lawyers to get to know other business lawyers from around the State.
 Networking is important for many reasons.
 In sight is not out of mind!
 "Being there" can lead to potential referrals, which is a valid business justification for active membership.
 But there's more; much more.
 When you participate your colleagues have an opportunity to observe: who you are as a person; what confidence and passion you express in persuasion or disagreement; what depth of specialized knowledge or expertise you bring to the areas of law in which you practice; what guts and determination you would display as an advocate or what analytical skills you would bring to advising clients or handling a transactional assignment.
 Tactically, networking may help you or your law firm target financial resources to actively market your skill-set.
 In-person, targeted opportunities offer a dimension unavailable through social media, blogs, listservs, your Website, etc. Have you developed the social skills and gravamen that demonstrate to peers you would handle a referral competently?
 If you are a less experienced practitioner, you gain the opportunity to seek informal guidance or mentoring to help you learn your craft.
 Some may qualify for a fellowship.
 In that sense the BLS is analogous to a third party provider that offers unique access to developing better networking opportunities, kick-starting more interactions for growth and improving your development as a lawyer.
 Of course, if the only benefit were just building a durable "network" of acquaintances there are numerous other ways and in other local groups for you to attempt to accomplish that goal without being an active BLS member.
 However, active BLS membership - aside from facilitating networking and network effects at an unprecedented pace - offers three additional benefits.